Post

 Go to Repo → Settings → Secrets and variables → Actions → Add a Secret: FIREBASE_CLI_TOKEN and paste the Firebase CLI Token.

-Supplementary steps for importing the development certificate into the Runner.
+Supplementary details on importing development certificates into the Runner.

 Since GitHub Actions Secrets cannot store files, all certificate files must first be converted to Base64 Encoded text format and stored in Secrets.
-In the GitHub Actions Step, they are dynamically read and written to TEMP files and moved to the correct location for the system to read and use.
+The GitHub Actions Step will then dynamically read them and write them to TEMP files, moving them to the correct location for the system to read and use.

 Packaging Development requires two key certificates: